Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Theory

 where $\hat{c}_{{\bf q},k_z}^{(in)} := \hat{c}_{{\bf q},k_z}(t_0) e^{i\omega_{{\bf q},k_z}^{(\rm ph)}t_0}$.
 Similar equations of motion have been derived in the literature \cite{Ciuti_2005,Sarchi_2010}, but the interaction with lattice phonons has not been included so far to the best of our knowledge.\\

 \textit{Bogoliubov eigenmodes.--} Equations \eqref{eq_input_output_final}-\eqref{eq_M_mat} describe how the cavity photons and excitons hybridize due to: (i) the exciton-photon Rabi coupling $\Omega$; and (ii) two-body interactions; as well as their forcing by coupling to lattice phonons, decoherence via the excitonic component, and dissipation into extracavity photons.
-The $M_{\bf q}$ matrix is readily brought onto a diagonal form by $ P_{\bf q} M_{\bf q} P_{\bf q}^{-1}$ with $P_{\bf q}$ containing the Bogoliubov coefficients $u_{\alpha}, v_{\alpha}$:
+The $M_{\bf q}$ matrix is readily brought onto a diagonal form by $ P_{\bf q} M_{\bf q} P_{\bf q}^{-1}$. \mr{The $P_{\bf q}$ matrix, whose explicit definition is given in Appendix \ref{eom-complete}, contains the $u,v$ coefficients of the Bogoliubov transformation.
+In particular, the (bosonic) lower-polariton operator reads:

-where the $\mathbf{q_p}$ dependence has been dropped for the sake of lighter notations.
-There are thus four Bogoliubov coefficients per modes in our model instead of the usual two in the Bogoliubov theory.
-This is because the bosonic quasi-particles that constitute our condensate are exciton-photon hybrid, such that $u_{j,x}$ for instance characterizes both the particle and the excitonic contribution of the Bogoliubov state in mode $j$, $v_{j,c}$, the hole and photonic contributions, and so on.
+} There are thus four Bogoliubov coefficients per mode in our model instead of the usual two in the Bogoliubov theory.
+This is because the bosonic quasi-particles that constitute our condensate are exciton-photon hybrids, such that $u_{j,x}$ for instance characterizes both the particle and the excitonic contribution of the Bogoliubov state in mode $j$; $v_{j,c}$ the hole and photonic contributions, and so on.
 In order to ensure bosonic commutation relations of the new quasiparticle field operators the Bogoliubov coefficients are normalized according to $|u_{c,{\bf q}}|^2 +|u_{x,{\bf q}}|^2 - |v_{c,-{\bf q}}|^2 - |v_{x,-{\bf q}}|^2 = 1$ for all modes.
-For the sake of compactness, we drop the 'lp'subscript for the lower polariton coefficients, that we thus note $(u_{c,{\bf q}},u_{x,{\bf q}},v_{c,-{\bf q}},v_{x,-{\bf q}})$ in the following sections.
+For the sake of compactness, we drop the ${\bf q}_p$ dependence as well as the `lp' subscript for the lower polariton coefficients, that we thus note $(u_{c,{\bf q}},u_{x,{\bf q}},v_{c,-{\bf q}},v_{x,-{\bf q}})$ in the following sections.